avasdao/nexajs/packages/Message/examples/README.md

-# NexaJS Meta (0x Network) Examples
+# NexaJS Message Examples

-A complete guide to ALL the Meta (0x Network) commands available from the protocol.
+A complete guide to ALL the Message commands available from the protocol.

 # Table of contents